-The Internal Revenue Service holds that any reimbursement for expenses not covered by receipts should be treated as compensation and taxes withheld.
-To protect the faculty member as well as the College, the College requires all expense accounts to be accompanied by receipts for the listed expenses.
+The Internal Revenue Service holds that any reimbursement for expenses not covered by receipts should be treated as compensation and taxes withheld, with the exception of food and incidentals covered by per diem.
+To protect the faculty member as well as the College, the College requires all expense accounts, with the exception of the per diem issued for meals and incidental expenses during professional travel, to be accompanied by itemized receipts for the listed expenses.